-The school and staff take safeguarding seriously and understand this policy is over- arching.
-We refer staff to the 'Staff use of mobile phones' and 'Acceptable use policy', 'Code of Conduct' and 'Guidance for Safer Working Practice for those working with Children and Young People in Education Settings May 2022'.
+The school and staff take safeguarding seriously and understand this policy is overarching.
+We refer staff to the 'Staff use of mobile phones policy / guidance,' 'Social Media Policy', 'Code of Conduct' (rename as appropriate for your setting) and 'Guidance for Safer Working Practice for those working with Children and Young People in Education Settings May 2022'.